 - 1. The pilot flame is extinguished for any reason. - 2.
-The water temperature exceeds 189°F (87°C). - 3.
-Excessive contaminants in the combustion chamber. - 4.
+The water temperature exceeds 180°F (83°C). - 3.
+Excessive combustion chamber temperatures. - 4.
 The ignition of flammable vapors.

-A thermopile is used to determine if a pilot flame is present and will shut off the gas supply to the main burner and pilot if the flame is absent.
-This unit is also equipped with a combustion chamber temperature sensor that will shut off the gas supply to the burner if poor combustion is sensed (caused by a blocked vent or insufficient combustion air).
-If the gas control valve/thermostat shuts off the gas supply, check the diagnostic flash code and refer to the "Status Light Code Troubleshooting Chart."
-If necessary, also refer to the "Troubleshooting Chart."
+A thermopile is used to determine if a pilot flame is present, and will shut off the gas supply to the main burner and the pilot if the flame is absent.
+This unit is also equipped with a thermal switch, designed to shut off the gas supply in the event the water heater has been exposed to flammable vapors (eg, spilled gasoline), poor combustion caused by a blocked vent or insufficient combustion air.
+If the thermal switch opens: